scteisbe/sctemobile/README.md

 `ionic package build android --release --profile scte_android_production`

 Check status and download .apk and .ipa from https://apps.ionic.io/app/4d6169d2/package.
 Running the `ionic package` command also creates a Deploy (see above) that should be made "active" once you set the equivalent version to the new Package version you just created.
+Also, see note in the Version Numbering section below.

 ##Publish to app stores